websanco/liferay-learn/docs/dxp/7.x/en/installation-and-upgrades/reference/portal-properties.md

 ## Using Portal Properties

-`[Liferay Home]/portal-ext.properties` is the most common extension file to use.
-A best practice for overriding properties is to copy the relevant section from `portal-impl.jar/portal.properties` into your `portal-ext.properties` file, and then modify the values in `portal-ext.properties`.
+When creating `[Liferay Home]/portal-ext.properties`, a best practice is to copy the relevant section from `portal-impl.jar/portal.properties` into your `portal-ext.properties` file, and then change the value to what you want.

 ```note::
    If you use the `Setup Wizard <../installing-liferay/running-liferay-dxp-for-the-first-time.md>`_, DXP sets those properties in a file called `portal-setup-wizard.properties` in ``[Liferay Home]``.
 ```

-Here are a few examples of configurations that can be set in an extension file.
+Here are a few configuration examples.

 ### Setting a Database Connection